LukePappa/Ourism/p.md

-Everything present at t=0 subjectively experiences a timeline wherein it comes to recognize Divine Love as the only reality.
-Such clarity of perception is known to those who do not impose misery upon themselves.
+Everything present at t=0 perceives a world-branch wherein it surrenders itself utterly and completely to God, the transcendent source of existence.
+Existence itself may be formalized as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.